Citi halted financing for Trafigura's nickel deals in October - Bloomberg

 Trafigura had already sold about $100 million of such cargoes, the report said.

-Trafigura declined to comment.
-Citi and UD Trading Group did not immediately respond to requests for comment.
+Trafigura and Citi declined to comment.
+UD Trading Group did not immediately respond to a request for comment.

 (Reporting by Arundhati Sarkar in Bengaluru; Editing by Kirsten Donovan)